 “We May have to Search in Many Different Places”

 The team calculated how these standard clock signals should look in non-inflationary theories, and suggested how they should be searched for in astrophysical observations.
 “If a pattern of signals representing a contracting universe were found, it would falsify the entire inflationary theory,” Xianyu said.

 The success of this idea lies with experimentation.
 “These signals will be very subtle to detect,” Chen said, “and so we may have to search in many different places.
 The cosmic microwave background radiation is one such place, and the distribution of galaxies is another.
 We have already started to search for these signals and there are some interesting candidates already, but we need more data.”

 Loeb told the Harvard Crimson’s Juliet E. Isselbacher that he hopes the data needed to complete the test will come within the next decade.

-Many future galaxy surveys, such as US-lead LSST, European’s Euclid and the newly approved project by NASA, SphereX, are expected to provide high quality data that can be used toward the goal.
+Future galaxy surveys, such as US-lead LSST, European’s Euclid and NASA’s SphereX, are expected to provide high quality data that can be used toward the goal.